-Many of us have already felt autumn’s chill for a few days, which has given us just a sneak peek of what’s to come this season.
-In case you forgot, it’s time for apple cider, candy corn, hay rides, and jackets, plus tons of fall activities for toddlers that will delight your little one (and you).
-Now that your child is at the age where they’re interacting with what’s around them, it’s a great season to introduce them to outdoor play before temperatures drop too low.
+Many of us have already felt autumn’s chill for a few days, which has given us a sneak peek of what’s to come this season.
+In case you forgot, it’s time for apple cider, candy corn, hayrides, and scarves, plus tons of fall activities for toddlers that will delight your little one.
+Now that your child is at an age when they’re interacting with what’s around them, it’s a great season to introduce them to outdoor play before temperatures drop too low.

-So where do you start?
-The first thing is to always make sure you have extra layers on hand for when temperatures rise and fall unexpectedly (as you know, a cold or hot child is not a happy one).
-The second is to remember that whatever the activity, you should be taking tons of photos and videos to capture these fun fall moments.
-In case you need a little playtime inspo, here are the top 17 fall activities for toddlers that require almost zero planning and are fun for everyone.
+Whatever the activity is, take tons of photos and videos to capture these fun fall moments.
+In case you need a little playtime inspo, here are our top 16 fall activities for toddlers that require almost zero planning and are fun for everyone.

 Play With Sidewalk Chalk